The American College of Greece’s Consumer Information Compliant with the Department of Education Regulations

 Prior to the first disbursement, first-time borrowers (other than for Parent Plus loans) will be provided with comprehensive information on the terms and conditions of the loan and of the borrower’s responsibilities through entrance counseling.
 At ACG, all first time borrowers are notified about the entrance counseling requirement in their Financial Aid Package.

 Exit counseling is also required upon withdrawal or completion of the degree if the student borrowed a US Federal student loan.
-Both the entrance and exit counseling’s will be provided by The American College of Greece.
+Both the entrance and exit counseling can be completed online:

 Code of Conduct for educational loans